radareorg/radare2-book/analysis/code_analysis.md

 Code analysis is a common technique used to extract information from assembly code.

-Radare has different code analysis techniques implemented in the core and available in different commands.
+Radare2 has different code analysis techniques implemented in the core and available in different commands.

 As long as the whole functionalities of r2 are available with the API as well as using commands.
 This gives you the ability to implement your own analysis loops using any programming language, even with r2 oneliners, shellscripts, or analysis or core native plugins.

 The analysis will show up the internal data structures to identify basic blocks, function trees and to extract opcode-level information.

 The most common radare2 analysis command sequence is `aa`, which stands for "analyze all".
-That all is refering to all symbols and entrypoints.
-If your binary is stripped you will need to use other commands like aaa, aab, aar, aac or so.
+That all is referring to all symbols and entry-points.
+If your binary is stripped you will need to use other commands like `aaa`, `aab`, `aar`, `aac` or so.

 Take some time to understand what each command does and the results after running them to find the best one for your needs.